jacobandreas/writing/_posts/2012-12-9-city-of-images.md

 swindled by a nearby kebab shop.
 We spend the next half hour wandering slowly through windy, desolate Southwark, eventually descending out of the cold into a tube station just as the first birds wake in the skeletal trees and the underground grumbles to life.
-At eight we collapse in North London, rising in the early afternoon to watch the light die behind stained glass at Westminster evensong, with vision still barred black by the flash of remembered strobe lights.
+At eight we collapse in North London, recovering in the early afternoon to watch the light fall behind stained glass at Westminster evensong, vision still barred black by the flash of strobe lights.

 [^1]:
     The Kleins are better.
 The show is encyclopedic, with (several!) complete